 Export competitiveness

-With Indian textile exports already facing headwinds from international tariffs, these GST reductions will help manufacturers offer more competitive pricing.
-The improved cost structure will be particularly beneficial for export-oriented businesses looking to maintain their market share in challenging international conditions.
+With Indian textile exports already facing headwinds from international tariffs, these GST reductions help manufacturers offer more competitive pricing.
+The improved cost structure is particularly beneficial for export-oriented businesses looking to maintain their market share in challenging international conditions.

 Fertilizer industry: Supporting agricultural input costs